-According to the 2015-2019 ACS 5-year estimates, approximately 41 million people in the United States (or 12.7% of the country's total non-institutionalized population) have some kind of disability (U.S. Census Bureau, Table S1810).
-Earnings are less and poverty rates are higher for persons with disabilities than for those without disabilities (U.S. Census Bureau, 2012).
-There are over 3 million Texans with a disability (11.5% of the total non-institutionalized population), and a significant number of persons with disabilities experience poverty and face extreme housing needs.
-The 2015-2019 ACS data show that 19.7% of individuals who live below the poverty level in Texas have a disability\ (U.S. Census Bureau, Table S1703).
+According to the 2018-2022 ACS 5-year estimates, approximately 41 million people in the United States (or 13.4% of the country's total non-institutionalized population) have some kind of disability (U.S. Census Bureau, Table S1810).
+In nearly every occupation, workers with a disability are less likely to earn a full-time wage because they are less likely to work full-time year round.
+Workers with a disability earn 66 cents of the dollar than is earned by those with no disability.
+(U.S. Census Bureau, 2019).
+There are 3.6 million Texans with a disability (14%% of the total non-institutionalized population), and a significant number of persons with disabilities experience poverty and face extreme housing needs.
+The 2018-2022 ACS data show that 20.1% of individuals who live below the poverty level in Texas have a disability, this is on par with the rest of the United States where 20.7% of persons under 100% of poverty have a disability (U.S. Census Bureau, Table S1703).